Kipsigis people: Menya Arap Kisiara

-Menya isnarrated among the Kipsigis as an excellent diplomat and war hero.
-He is credited for defeating Maasai who used to inhabit larger portions of Kericho county.
+Menya is narrated among the Kipsigis as an excellent diplomat and war hero.
+He is credited for defeating the Maasai who used to inhabit larger portions of Kericho county.
 Significant battles are recalled having been fought in Iltianit(Londiani), fought in Kericho, Chemoiben, and then Siriat in Sotik.
 Initially an outcast and an outlier, Menyua Arap Kisiara was banished off the tribal land for marrying a Kapkerichek clanswoman which at the time, was also his own clan.
-He defected with his company of confidant warriors, - Tapkile and Kipketes/Kipkeles into Maasai community.
+He defected with his company of warriors, - Tapkile and Kipketes/Kipkeles into Maasai community.
 He then started his own clan of Kapkaon.
 Returning later on as formidable warrior and establishing his army, he challenged the Maasai into a duel estimated from oral traditions to have taken place in the 1770s to where Kaplong town in Sotik is situated today, Menya led an army to war against the Maasai in order to resolve land disputes and territorial privileges.
 The war ensued for a number of weeks to a couple of months and for the most part, both sides lost many warriors, and many were injured.
 Towards the end, Menya called in a truce and overnight, amassed aid and reinforcements from Kipsigis warriors across the whole of Kipsigis.
 On returning to the ultimate and decisive battle, he easily outwitted the Maasai with an army of an estimated 3000 warriors or more.
 Maasai conceded defeat and resolved to vacate what constitutes today most if not all of Bomet County and Narok West Constituency.